KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

     - Created account is now saving to DB after fixing validation bug
     - Began working on authentication with security
     - Began fetch code to obtain data for Treatments
+  - June 30th
+    - Authorization works only on second attempt of login with same credentials.
+    - Moved on to continue working on RestController and fetch JS code for Treatments data.
+  - July 3rd
+    - Fetched data shows through controller.
+Need to update carousel css and html to show correct data based on name
+    - Updated login page css
+    - Updated error page 404 and 500 html
+    - Changed websecurityconfig file authorization for fetched data due to issues with login still, will change to SuperAdmin

 # User Stories
 # Admin
 # Account holder
 # Technical Challenges
+ - Spring Security not registering that my passwords are coming in bcrypt.
+Updated password encryption in WebConfig class.
+Password was being registered with String "bcrypt" in front of it for the account creation but not for the POST verification so password technically was not the same.
+ - Spring Security is printing a message of ACCESS DENIED BEFORE signing in, even tho .permitAll access is given for login page.
+Ability to login with created account is successful on second attempt.
 # Lessons learned
+ - Spring Security has its own POST methods for sign in which handle the input of username and password
 # Future Improvements
+ - Providing SuperAdmin CRUD ability to the nail technician for price updates, changing, and/or deleting offered services.
+ - Allowing the premium account holders to view past appointments and based on date, allowing to make updates to requested appointments.